joshuabecker91/codetube/README.md

 Group Project Collaborators: Jake Miller, Jason Harrel, Joshua Becker, Sitora Pekker, Summer King

-Technologies used: Python, Django, JS, SQLite, CSS, Bootstrap, HTML, Git, GitHub, AWS EC2
+Technologies used: Python, Django, JS, SQLite, CSS, Bootstrap, HTML, Git, GitHub, AWS EC2, Route 53

 CodeTube is a full stack YouTube clone that is dedicated to software development.
 The videos, website, and all content is targeted to cater an audience that is learning how to code.